It has been an amazing journey with more road ahead.

 PRP Alliance Milestones

 - FUTURE: February 25-March 2, 2018 — The PRP Alliance will seek financial support to enable participation at 2018 Rare Disease Week On Capitol Hill sponsored by the Rare Disease Legislative Advocates.
 Learn More

 - FUTURE: February 16-20, 2018 — The PRP Alliance will be represented at the American Academy of Dermatology 76th Annual Meeting to be held in San Diego, CA. This will be the fourth, face-to-face outreach to healthcare professionals in dermatology.
 Learn More

-- FUTURE: November 1-30, 2017 — The PRP Community will celebrate PRP Awareness Month with an array of advocacy initiatives in support of the PRP Alliance mission.
-Learn More Learn More
+- November 1-30, 2017 — The PRP Community celebrate PRP Awareness Month with an array of advocacy initiatives in support of the PRP Alliance mission.

-- FUTURE: October 16-17, 2017 — The PRP Alliance has submitted a request for financial assistance in order to enable participation at the Rare Diseases and Orphan Products Breakthrough Summit sponsored by the National Organization of Rare Disorders.
-Learn More
+- October 16-17, 2017 — The PRP Alliance participated at the Rare Diseases and Orphan Products Breakthrough Summit sponsored by the National Organization of Rare Disorders.

 - September 13-17, 2017 — The PRP Alliance was represented at the EADY 26th Annual Congress in Geneva, Switzerland and the 2017 GlobalSkin Conference in Ferney Voltaire, France.